niki-bear/niki-bear/readme.md

 - 👋 Hi, I’m @niki-bear
 - 👀 I’m interested in programming and data science
-- 🌱 I’m currently learning python and other cs languages
+- 🌱 I’m currently learning Python and other CS languages
 - 💞️ I’m looking to collaborate on any coding projects
 - 📫 How to reach me: anikasingh715@gmail.com